francescoopiccoli/smcp-DL-project/README.md

 ## User Manual

 Download the <code>training.ipynb</code> Jupyter Notebook and upload it on Colab, alternatively run it in your editor by removing colab-spefific cells.
-Donwload also the [repository](https://github.com/NVlabs/SMCP) of the authors and place it in the same folder as the notebook.
+Donwload also the [repository](https://github.com/NVlabs/SMCP) of the authors and place it in the same folder as the notebook, in case you are running from colab, upload the original authors' repository folder on your google drive.